matheusyukio/data-analyst-git-and-github-exercises/README.md

 # data analyst udacity course exercises

-repository with exercises

-ELECTIVE LESSON
+Repository with exercises of Udacity course Data Analyst, a space game written in Javascript.

-"How to use Git and Github"
+This repository is part of: ELECTIVE LESSON - "How to use Git and Github"

 Support links: